Moss2021/scripts/README.md

 - Update the host file to include web servers and elk server ip addresses
 - Run the playbook, and navigate to http://104.45.228.107:5601/app/kibana to check that the installation worked as expected.

+Answer the following questions to fill in the blanks:

+- Which file is the playbook?
+install-elk.yml

+- Where do you copy it? /etc/ansible/

+- Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts

+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+In the host file, I specified the server group and IPs I want to update and run the playbook

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
 $ ansible-playbok /etc/ansible/install-elk.yml